defaultxr/xr-abstractions/README.md

 * finish `grain~` and `granular~`
 * remove a lot of the stuff in "fx", since a lot of it either sucks or isn't even original material.
 * delete `Adder~`, `Adder4~`, and `Adder_voice~`
+* move `master` to ctrl
+* make an "examples" folder full of better examples instead of cramming as many abstractions as possible into crappy "demos"

 Here are some things i'd like to be able to do, but can't (due to either bugs/missing features in Pure Data, or just my lack of knowledge):